ntran4869/cs241FinalProject/README.md

 HOW TO RUN THIS PROJECT

 - Run make to compile (optionally run make clean before), then run the main program checkers using ./checkers

-CLASS SUMMARY: CS241FP

-- Responsible for the entire Checker game play from displaying the board, player usage to game movement: upperLeft, upperRight, downRight, downLeft and isEdge